 Frequently Asked Questions

-When can I move my child to the next type of restraint?
+When can I move my child from a rearward-facing restraint to a forward-facing restraint?

 - Their shoulders no longer fit comfortably within the restraint; or